4t0m/generals/readme.md

 Goals for the day:
 - Add an AI player that moves around the board
 - Fix up styling
+  + about modal
+  + victory modal with play again button
+  + links to github and
+- Write production readme

 **Bonus**:
 - Add options for map-size and game-speed when starting a new game.